-Feeling fatigued or constantly tired is a common symptom of menopause and is a side effect of treatments for breast cancer.
+Feeling fatigued or constantly tired is a common symptom of menopause and is a side effect of treatments for breast cancer such as chemotherapy and radiotherapy.

 During menopause, disrupted or reduced sleep is the major cause of fatigue and tiredness.
-Regardless of what is causing your tiredness, exercise can help reduce the symptoms.
+Regardless of what is causing your tiredness, exercise may help reduce the symptoms.

-- Establish a gentle regular exercise program, varying the exercise so you don't get bored. - If you haven't exercised for a while or have other medical conditions, ask your general practitioner about the type and amount of exercise you should undertake. - Increase your level of activity gradually. - Ask a friend to exercise with you to help keep you motivated. - If you're experiencing significant fatigue, take on a small activity, followed by a rest period, followed by another activity. - Avoid long periods resting in bed; it will only increase your fatigue. - Eat a diet that includes at least 2 serves of fruit and 5 serves of vegetables a day. - Drink enough water (about 8 glasses a day is recommended) so that you do not feel thirsty.
+- Establish a gentle regular exercise program, increasing your level of activity gradually and varying the exercise so you don't get bored. - If you haven't exercised for a while or have other medical conditions, ask your general practitioner about the type and amount of exercise you should undertake. - Ask a friend to exercise with you to help keep you motivated.

+- If you're experiencing significant fatigue, take on a small activity, followed by a rest period, followed by another activity. - Avoid long periods resting in bed; it will only increase your fatigue. - ▶ Eat a diet that includes at least 5 serves of vegetables and 2 serves of fruit a day. - ▶ Drink enough water (about 8 glasses a day is recommended) so that you do not feel thirsty.
 Dehydration can also be the cause of fatigue.